-A friends-of-friends (FoF) algorithm was implemented by \citet{Tempel2014} to identify the galaxy groups.
-Two different kinds of group catalogues were created:~flux-limited ones and volume-limited ones. \footnote{There are seven volume-limited catalogues with different absolute $r$-band magnitude cuts that were created in \citet{Tempel2014}.} In the flux-limited catalogue, the number density of galaxies decreases with distance, and the linking length (LL) used in the FoF algorithm ranges from 0.23\,$h^{-1}$ to 0.5$\,h^{-1}$ Mpc.
-However, in the volume-limited catalogues, the number density of galaxies is a constant by definition, and a constant LL is used in the FoF algorithm.
-The volume-limited catalogues are used to make comparison with simulations \citep{Tempel2014}.
+A friends-of-friends (FoF) algorithm was implemented by \citet{Tempel2014} to identify the galaxy groups. {In this paper, we use a volume-limited catalogue of \citet{Tempel2014}.
+As mentioned in \citet{Tempel2014}, since in the volume-limited catalogue, the number density of galaxies is a constant by definition, therefore should be used to make comparison with simulations.}

 In the volume-limited catalogues, the absolute magnitude of galaxies was transformed from their apparent magnitude using the group mean redshift \citep{Tempel2014}.
 A $k$-correction and evolution-correction have also been applied to the data.
 To suppress the redshift-space distortion (RSD, or the Finger-of-God effect, \citealt{Kaiser1987}), the group mean distances were assigned to their member galaxies.
 The 3D Cartesian comoving positions of the galaxies have been accordingly calculated \citep{Tempel2014}.
 These positions will be used to measure the halo density profile for galaxies in our paper.
 The line-of-sight peculiar velocities of galaxies were determined from the group mean distances and the observed redshift of the galaxies \citep{Tempel2014}.